Nowcasting using regression on signatures: Theory

-a positive value of $A$ indicates $X^1$ is typically followed by $X^2$.
-See \citet{Yang2017DevelopingTP} for further discussion.
+The L\'{e}vy area encodes the order of events, where a positive value of $A$ indicates $X^1$ is typically followed by $X^2$.
+See \citet{Yang2017DevelopingTP} for further discussion.} These and higher signature levels thus serve as a ``geometric footprint'' for the path.

-There is a Stone--Wierstrass theorem which gives universality of this approximation class \citep{levin2013learning}.
-That is, any continuous function on paths can be approximated arbitrarily well through a linear combination of signature terms.
-Intuitively, linear functions of signatures behave like ``polynomial functions of paths''.
+Considering the signature as a class of approximating functions, there is a (Stone--Weierstrass) theorem that gives universality of this approximation class \citep{levin2013learning}.
+That is, any continuous function on paths can be approximated arbitrarily well through a linear combination of signature terms.\footnote{For further information on approximation results, see Appendix~\ref{app:consistency}.} Intuitively, as mentioned above, linear functions of signatures behave like ``polynomial functions of paths''.
+Because of this, all estimation procedures involving learning from paths can be approximated (arbitrarily well) using a linear function of the signature.

-As signature terms are iterated path integrals, they also inherit their invariance properties, that is, the terms are invariant to translation of the path and to any monotonic increasing reparameterisation in time.
+As signature terms are iterated path integrals, they inherit the invariance properties of path integrals.
+The terms are invariant to translation of the path and to any monotonic increasing reparameterisation in time.

-The theory to support applications of signatures is well-developed.
-For example, Chen's identity \citep{lyons2007differential} gives us a way to compute the signature of a concatenated path as an algebraic product of individual paths, and yielding efficient computation of signatures for moving windows.
+The mathematical theory underpinning signature methods is well-developed, with several key results supporting both theoretical analysis and practical computation.
+For example, Chen's identity \citep{chen1954iterated} provides a way to compute the signature of a concatenated path\footnote{A path formed by joining two or more path segments end-to-end.} as an algebraic product of individual path segments.
+This identity allows for recursive or piecewise computation of signatures, making it especially useful for when the data arrives in batches, as long paths can be processed incrementally rather than recomputed from scratch.
+As a result, Chen's identity plays a vital role in the efficient and scalable computation of signatures.